LET'S FIND A GUY FOR YOU!

 - Feel amazing in your body, regardless of your perceived flaws

 - Have fun while dating and avoid getting too serious too quickly

 - Navigate this new phase of your life with confidence and pizzazz!

 These two books begin to lay out the dating scene for you.
 Regardless of your age, you’ve got what you need to get started in those two books!

 As it turns out, there is science behind attracting a guy you’re interested in to you.
-In my book Night Moves: The Science Of Making Him Fall In Love With You, I outline the exact steps you need to take to take one glance to possibly forever.
-I’ll give you one insight from the book: red lipstick attracts men!
+In my book Night Moves: The Science Of Making Him Fall In Love With You, you learn the exact steps necessary to make one glance to possibly forever.
+Here's one insight from the book: red lipstick attracts men!

 - The clothing you wear